maniart/cv/Mani-Nilchiani_Dev-Resume.md

 - __Architizer__ Technical Lead - Software Engineering, July 2017 - July 2018, New York, NY

-	Developed an online marketplace for building materials.
+	Developed an online marketplace for the construction industry.
 Oversaw and coordinated gradual migration from a legacy codebase to a modern server-side rendered React stack.

 - __Yieldmo__ Frontend Engineer, 2015 - 2017, New York NY